Mount Erebus disaster: Crash into Mount Erebus

 Collins told McMurdo Station that he would be dropping to 2000 ft, at which point he switched control of the aircraft to the autopilot.
 Outside, a layer of clouds blended with the white snow-covered volcano, forming a sector whiteout – no contrast between ground and sky was visible to the pilots.
 The effect deceived everyone on the flight deck, making them believe that the white mountainside was the Ross Ice Shelf, a huge expanse of floating ice derived from the great ice sheets of Antarctica, which was in fact now behind the mountain.
-Whiteout was little understood, even by the companies experienced polar pilots—Air New Zealand had provided no training for the flight crew on the sector whiteout phenomenon.
+Whiteout was little understood, even by the company’s experienced polar pilots—Air New Zealand had provided no training for the flight crew on the sector whiteout phenomenon.
 Consequently, the crew thought they were flying along McMurdo Sound, when they were actually flying over Lewis Bay in front of Mount Erebus.

 At 12:49 pm, the ground proximity warning system (GPWS) began sounding a series of alarms that began with two "whoop" tones followed by an audible command, "Pull up!", warning that the plane was dangerously close to terrain.
 The CVR recorded the following:

 GPWS: "(whoop) (whoop) Pull up! (whoop) (whoop)..."